BetaHuhn/vuex-electron-store/README.md

 ### Merging arrays

 By default arrays from the existing state will be merged with arrays from the persisted state.
-You change this behaviour by specifying a different [`arrayMerger`](https://github.com/TehShrike/deepmerge#arraymerge) function which [deepmerge](https://github.com/TehShrike/deepmerge) will use to merge the two arrays.
+You can change this behaviour by specifying a different [`arrayMerger`](https://github.com/TehShrike/deepmerge#arraymerge) function which [deepmerge](https://github.com/TehShrike/deepmerge) will use to merge the two arrays.

 ```js
 import Vue from 'vue'